YOUR RESEARCH, YOUR ARCHIVES

 (Accession # 1987.72, 1985.151 – Papers: 1 box)

 Jeanette Sheffield’s collection contains mostly pictures, most of which are not labeled, of her friends and family from 1910-1970s.
 A few postcards from friends, Mrs. Harry Newman, Miss Grace Royal, and Miss Pearl Stanley, have been included.
-Several news clippings are also included on the Scottdale Mill in Scottdale County, DeKalb General Hospital, and Naomi Maddox a school bus driver.
+Several news clippings are also included of the Scottdale Mills in DeKalb County, DeKalb General Hospital, and Naomi Maddox, a school bus driver.

 (Accession # 2002.22 – Papers and ephemera: 4 boxes)

-The Vee Simmons collection includes a photocopy of the Decatur Board of Education Minutes from 1902 to 1907, correspondence including congratulatory letters on Dr. Simmons’ acceptance of Superintendant of Schools in 1974, newspaper clippings, photographs and short and long versions of a slide presentation on Effective Schools, including a cassette of an audio track.
+The Vee Simmons collection includes a photocopy of the Decatur Board of Education Minutes from 1902 to 1904, correspondence including congratulatory letters on Dr. Simmons’ acceptance of Superintendent of Schools in 1974, newspaper clippings, photographs and short and long versions of a slide presentation on Effective Schools, including a cassette of an audio track.
 There are also books given and autographed by Daisy Frances Smith, who was a principal in the Decatur Schools system at Girls’ High School.
-See Simmons in our I Remember Hour Oral History series as well.

 (Accession # 1981.77 – Papers: 1 box, 2 scrapbooks and oversized materials)